NervanaSystems/ngraph/doc/sphinx/source/index.rst

 nGraph™
 ########

-Welcome to the documentation site for nGraph™, an open-source C++ library and runtime / compiler suite for the :abbr:`Deep Learning (DL)` ecosystem.
-Our goal with this project is to empower algorithm designers, data scientists, framework architects, software engineers, and others with the means to make their work :ref:`portable`, :ref:`adaptable`, and :ref:`deployable` across the most modern :abbr:`Machine Learning (ML)` hardware available today: optimized Deep Learning
+Welcome to the nGraph™ documentation site, an open-source C++ library and runtime / compiler suite for :abbr:`Deep Learning (DL)` ecosystems.
+Our goal is to empower algorithm designers, data scientists, framework architects, software engineers, and others with the means to make their work :ref:`portable`, :ref:`adaptable`, and :ref:`deployable` across the most modern :abbr:`Machine Learning (ML)` hardware available today: optimized Deep Learning